golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 Ray on Golem only accepts addresses prefixed with either the `http://` or `https://` scheme.

 Our default cluster definition specifies `https://pypi.dev.golem.network` as a required outbound address which allows [downloading additional packages with pip](#initialization-commands).
-If you don't need to install any additional Python packages, removing that URL from `outbound_urls` is recommended, which potentially allows more providers to participate in your cluster.
+If you don't need to install any additional Python packages, removing that URL from `outbound_urls` is recommended.
+It potentially allows more providers to participate in your cluster.

 You can test the availability of providers supporting your outbound needs with the [network stats tool](/docs/creators/ray/ray-on-golem-cli#network-stats).